Ritabrata-Paul/Nowdays-Chat-Application-/README.md

 ## About

-🛒 Amazon Clone - This is a realtime-chat-application.
+🛒 Nowdays - This is a realtime-chat-application.
 This application covered by web-socket for Realtime messaging.
 Whole system developed by ExpressJS, ReacJS, Socket, Mongodb & NodeJs.
 ---

 ## Features